Liberty Vittert

-Experience
+Career

-After graduating from MIT with a degree in mathematics and the University of Glasgow’s School of Mathematics and Statistics in 2015, Vittert was named a Mitchell Lecturer (Associate Professor) at the university, specializing in facial recognition and probability.
+Vittert graduated from MIT, and later earned a doctorate at the University of Glasgow’s School of Mathematics and Statistics.
+In 2015 Vittert was named a Mitchell Lecturer (Associate Professor) at the university, specializing in facial recognition and probability.
 Vittert and team have been credited with working on a project to revolutionize the care of children with facial deformities in developing countries.

 A frequent contributor on cable news networks, Vittert is an expert on data, disinformation, election polling, and the refugee crisis.
-Vittert is the resident weekly On-Air statistician for her brother Leland Vittert's program News Nation “On Balance”.
+Vittert is the resident weekly "On-Air" statistician for her brother Leland Vittert's program News Nation "On Balance" and a regular op-ed contributor to The Hill.
 She has appeared on Fox News Channel, PBS, BBC, and other news channels to discuss political issues.
-Her opinion editorials regularly appear on Fox News and have been featured in US News, CBS News, Newsweek, The Conversation and as a general contributor to Business Insider.
-Vittert's investigative article on lottery profits was the number one news trending story in the country.
-Vittert has a regular column on Fox Business called "A Statistician's Guide to Life".
+Her opinion editorials regularly appear on Fox News and have been featured in U.S. News & World Report, CBS News, Newsweek, The Conversation and as a general contributor to Business Insider.
+Vittert has a regular column on Fox Business called "A Statistician's Guide to Life."

 In 2015, Vittert joined the board of USA for the United Nations High Commissioner for Refugees (UNHCR).
 Vittert also serves on the board of UNHCR’s Project Hive.
 In 2020, Vittert was appointed to the International Advisory Council of the United Nations Migration Agency (USA for IOM).
+Vittert is also on the Investment Committee of Sibley Hospital in Washington D.C. and on the Data and Technology working group for MD Anderson for the Lancet.

 Her cooking show, Liberty’s Great American Cookbook, utilizes cooking from Le Cordon Bleu Paris and has aired nationwide in Scotland on STV since 2016.

 As a feature editor of the Harvard Data Science Review, Vittert is the co-host of the Harvard Data Science Review Podcast.